sdclibbery/bmt/README.md

   * With much more velocity than opposite direction
   * Then after a price pause
  * When velocity slows, close position
-* Log order fills
 * Rewrite BS indicators not to store every single order, and to show a history graph rather than multiple averages
-* Need to use appropriate rounding when creating/modifying orders in other symbols x Get tick size x Use it for rounding
- * Need to calculate qty different for other symbols: need to use BTC->USD price to calculate qty ??
-Need to understand first; numbers aren't adding up
- * Should use half of available wallet balance, not half of total
 * Use ParticipateDoNotInitiate for opening position, and retry if fails?
-* Retry 'system overloaded' errors (or whatever they're called now) x Look at tracking buy/sell 'push' indicators x Use trade ws feed x Show average buy/sell velocity over various timescales
 * Candle graphs
 * Can set 'take profit' order and adjust its price
 * Can half close open position